Tips for Recovery From a Former Addict.

 A pot of coffee a day and two sodas.
 That was my daily caffeine fix for most of my early adult life.
-Sometimes I could even be found with a cup of joe in one hand and a diet coke in the other.
-That’s 1,040 milligrams (mg) of caffeine a day or much more than twice what’s considered to be a safe amount.
 When I was in my late 30s, I cut back to two cups of coffee in the morning and a soda to get me through the rest of the day.
-But after more than three decades of drinking more caffeine than should ever be consumed (yes, I started with a regular soda habit when I was very young), the damage had already been done.
+But by that point, the damage had already been done.
 I was wired!!!
 I couldn’t function without the stuff, there was no doubt that I was addicted, I was definitely feeling the health effects of it, and it was time to get caffeine out of my life.
+The decision was made one day, and I stopped cold turkey the next.
+It was surprisingly much easier than I thought it would be, which is why I wanted to share these 8 steps to help you break your caffeine addiction if this is something that you need to do.

 What is Caffeine?